supalukbenz/ros-gui/README.md

 Open the ROS UI project at [http://localhost:8080/](http://localhost:8080/)

-> **In case of starting the backend server manually**
+> **In case of starting the backend server manually**.

- - Go and follow the instructions at [https://github.com/supalukbenz/ros-gui-backend](https://github.com/supalukbenz/ros-gui-backend)
+Go and follow the instructions at [https://github.com/supalukbenz/ros-gui-backend](https://github.com/supalukbenz/ros-gui-backend)